 Let’s assume a hypothetical character here called Alex.
 Alex is a businessman and wants to build a house in the leafy suburbs of Nairobi city in Kenya.
 He is the client in this case.

 He will approach an architect for a design.
-He will explain to the architect the type of house he wants, the number of rooms, his budget, where the site is located, among other things.
-These, the architect will take into account and produce a client’s brief which he will translate to a design.
+He will explain to the architect the type of house he wants, the number of rooms, his budget, and where the site is located, among other things.
+These, the architect will take into account and produce a client’s brief which he will translate into a design.
 He will then advise his client to bring other consultants on board, including the various engineers and a quantity surveyor.

 The contractor’s QS will come in at this stage.
 Their primary aim will be to advise the contractor on whether to bid for a given project and how to maximise profits if they win the tender.

 After the selection of a suitable contractor, the actual construction work will begin.
-During the entire construction period, the contractor’s QS will be monitoring the site, while the client QS too will keep an eye on the project doing contract administration.
+During the entire construction period, the contractor’s QS will be monitoring the site, while the client’s QS too will keep an eye on the project by doing contract administration.
 They will interact a lot until the project gets completed and Alex occupies his house.